mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 The CheckV output is described [here](https://bitbucket.org/berkeleylab/checkv/src/master/).
 Look into ``CheckV_results/quality_summary.tsv``.

-??? done "How many proviruses do you find and how many viruses?"
+??? done "1.
+"How many proviruses do you find and how many viruses?"
-    4 proviruses, 13 viruses
+    9 proviruses, 46 viruses

-??? done "How many low, medium, and high quality viruses do you detect?
-How many of the viruses have direct terminal repeats?"
+??? done "2.
+"How many low, medium, and high quality viruses do you detect?
+How many complete viruses?
+How many of them have direct terminal repeats?"
-    5 low,  3 medium, 7 high quality, of them 3 have DTR
+    15 viruses with low-quality, 16 with medium-quality and 9 with high-quality.
+    15 viruses are complete.
+From them, 10 have direct terminal repeats (DTRs).

+**Note:** Depending on the project's goals, it may be advisable to select only viruses predicted to be of at least medium quality.
+However, for this exercise, we will proceed with all available sequences.

 **Note:** CheckV provides 2 separate files with the identified proviral and viral sequences.
 As we want to work with both of them, we combine them into a single file: